Cancer constellation

 At 20cm+ with high magnification and careful viewing, NGC 2775's delicate spiral arms become visible.
 Long-exposure imaging with narrowband filters reveals the fainter outer regions.
 The smooth outer disc and inner shell provide insights into galaxy formation and density-wave theory.

-Pro Tip: Cancer is often called the "faintest zodiac constellation" — but don't let that discourage you!
-M44 is one of the finest clusters in the night sky, visible to the naked eye under dark skies and spectacular through binoculars.
-February offers the best viewing altitude.
-Combine Cancer with Leo and Gemini for a magnificent zodiac tour.
+Pro Tip: M44 is genuinely one of the best binocular clusters in the sky — visible to the naked eye under dark skies and a treat through binoculars.
+February gives the best viewing altitude.
+Combine Cancer with Leo and Gemini for a solid winter zodiac tour.